 When working as a relational therapist, I am most interested in determining the client's history in relationships; the way they have lived and been in the world.
 We use family trees (genograms) to determine the interconnectedness between generations and my client's childhood experiences.
 My training in attachment theory helps me understand how early experiences might be playing a part in my client's life right now.
-I work with individuals and couples and families/groups of people and both children and adults.
+I work with individuals and parent-child dyads, both children and adults.

 Therapy is a time of reflection and investigation.
 My approach is not solution-focused, in terms of giving advice or suggesting exercises.
 Often there is more to feelings than just finding out how to reduce their impact.
 The benefit is realized through the therapeutic relationship that develops between client and therapist.
 The client has the chance to hear what the therapist notices and to what she draws attention.
 This way, new discoveries can be made.
 The use of art in a variety of disciplines, including painting, drawing, drama, and voice, helps clients give voice to experiences that are confusing.